Coat of arms of Malaysia: Malaysia

-Coat of arms of Malaysia used from 1963 to 1965, with three new member states added to the bottom: Sabah, Singapore and Sarawak.
+Coat of arms of Malaysia used 1963–1965, with three new member states added to the bottom: Sabah, Singapore and Sarawak.

-Coat of arms of Malaysia used from 1965 to 1973, following the expulsion of Singapore from the Federation.
+Coat of arms of Malaysia used 1965–1973, following the separation of Singapore from the Federation.

-Coat of arms of Malaysia used from 1973 to 1982.
-Sarawak had changed its coat of arms to a hornbill.
+Coat of arms of Malaysia used 1973–1982.
+The Brooke-era flag of Sarawak was replaced with the new coat of arms of Sarawak.

-Coat of arms of Malaysia used from 1982 to 1988.
-Sabah changed its coat of arms to a kingfisher, albeit short-lived and Penang Bridge replaced the Prince of Wales's feathers.
+Coat of arms of Malaysia used 1982–1988.
+The heraldic tigers were redesigned to appear more realistic, Sabah changed its coat of arms to a kingfisher, albeit short-lived, and the Penang Bridge replaced the Prince of Wales's feathers.

+Coat of arms of Malaysia used since 1988.
+The flag of Sabah was replaced with the new coat of arms of Sabah.

 The royal arms of the Yang di-Pertuan Agong of Malaysia.

 The arms was amended a second time after the formation of Malaysia, with the admission of Singapore (Gules, a crescent facing a pentagon of five mullets Argent) and the Borneo states of North Borneo (renamed Sabah) and Sarawak (Or, on a cross parted per pale Sable and Gules, an Eastern Crown of the first) in 1963.
 The increased number of states later resulted in the modification of the Federation of Malaya coat of arms to support the three new member states with the widening of the shield.
-The tigers were redesigned to assume different positions of limbs (front limbs reaching over and behind the shield, and rear limbs reaching over the motto and the shield), and minor adjustments were also made on the appearance of the banner and the length of the crescent, while the 11-pointed federal star was updated to include 14 points.
-In tandem with Malay as Malaysia's national language, the English motto was replaced with Malay language.
+The tigers were redesigned to assume different positions of limbs (front limbs reaching over and behind the shield, and rear limbs reaching over the motto and the shield), and minor adjustments were also made on the appearance of the banner and the length of the crescent, while the eleven-point federal star was updated to include 14 points.
+In tandem with Malay as Malaysia's national language, the motto's language was changed from English to Malay.

-During this period of revision, the Malacca's colonial A Famosa insignia was replaced by a Malacca tree.
+During this period of revision, Malacca's colonial A Famosa insignia was replaced by a Malacca tree.
 Some of the symbols was modified to eliminate the colonial symbols and other non-Islamic symbols.
-While other symbols was remained.
+While other symbols remained.
 Penang's Prince of Wales's feathers and battlement were gradually replaced, by first substituting the feathers with a Pinang or Areca-nut palm, and later, the battlement with the Penang Bridge (which was constructed and completed during the 1980s) and the barry wavy of eight Azure and Argent to ten.
-Following the expulsion of Singapore in 1965, the coat of arms was redesigned again.
-In 1988, Sarawak's symbol replaced by the current hornbill-based state arms; similarly, Sabah, which was originally represented by only its flag held up by a pair of arms from its pre-1963 state coat of arms (blazoned "Argent, Crest of the Coat of Arms of Sabah Proper"), was revised to fully feature its current state arms in entirely.
-The Malaysia's version of coat of arms later resulted in a more realistic and aggressive appearance of tigers.
+Following the separation of Singapore from the Federation in 1965, the coat of arms was redesigned again.
+In 1988, Sarawak's symbol replaced by the current rhinoceros hornbill-based state arms; similarly, Sabah, which was originally represented by only its flag held up by a pair of arms from its pre-1963 state coat of arms (blazoned "Argent, Crest of the Coat of Arms of Sabah Proper"), was revised to fully feature its current state arms in entirely.
+The supporters of Malaysia's coat of arms were modified in 1982 to be more realistic and with a more aggressive appearance.